NVIDIA/workbench-example-hybrid-rag/README.md

 </details>

 # Advanced Tutorials
-This section shows you how to use different inference modes with this RAG project.
+This section shows you how to use different inference modes with this hybrid RAG project.

  | Inference Mode                              | Minimum Recommended GPU (VRAM)  |
  |---------------------------------------------|---------------------------------|